-Planning really helps both the mental and physical components, but also with planning comes the best results.
-With a time-consuming sport like triathlon, you can really save some time with the correct planning.
+Planning helps both the mental and physical components, but also, with planning comes the best results.
+With a time-consuming sport like triathlon, you can save time with the correct planning.

-A training plan should always be tailored to you, your background and your goals.
-A plan should consider your work and family life.
-It’s easy to find a program online, but there is no program that fits everybody.
+A training plan should always be tailored to you, your background, and your goals.
+In addition, a plan should consider your work and family life.
+It’s easy to find a program online, but no program fits everybody.

 Do shorter triathlons before your first Ironman

-If the Ironman race is your ultimate goal, then you should also put in some smaller races before, so you get some experience with doing a triathlon.
+If the Ironman race is your ultimate goal, you should also put in some smaller races before, so you get some experience doing a triathlon.
 The experiences you gain in each race are extremely valuable, so I cannot stress this enough.
-Do 1-3 shorter distance triathlons before your Ironman.
+So do 1-3 shorter distance triathlons before your Ironman.

-Normally, I would recommend doing sprint distance in the very beginning of your training period, which means after 2-3 months or whenever you feel ready for it.
-This will give you some experiences such as learning to eat correctly before and during a race, to handle the changing zones and to feel the overall atmosphere of race day.
+Usually, I would recommend doing sprint distance at the very beginning of your training period, which means after 2-3 months or whenever you feel ready for it.
+This will give you some experiences such as learning to eat correctly before and during a race, to handle the changing zones, and to feel the overall atmosphere of race day.

-One and a half to two and a half months before your Ironman I would recommend doing a half Ironman / 70.3 race.
-A half distance doesn’t tear on your body that much, so normally you only need under one week of rest after the race, before you can start training again.
+One and a half to two and a half months before your Ironman, I would recommend doing a half Ironman / 70.3 race.
+A half distance doesn’t tear your body that much, so normally, you only need under one week of rest after the race before you can start training again.

 Doing a half Ironman some months before your Ironman should be considered an important part of your preparation.
-This will give you the kick of going from building speed to building endurance during the last few months, and you will get some really, really valuable insights into doing long distance triathlon.
+This will give you the kick of going from building speed to building endurance during the last few months, and you will get some valuable insights into doing long-distance triathlon.

 Coach or no coach?

-Of course, this again depends on different things, like how serious you are and what is your budget.
-In my eyes, Ironman is about experiences and learning, and working with professionals, like a coach, is something you can do to increase your readiness and knowledge.
+Of course, this again depends on different things, like how serious you are and what your budget is.
+In my eyes, Ironman is about experiences and learning, and working with professionals as a coach, is something you can do to increase your readiness and knowledge.